This article is meant for troubleshooting problems with Exchange accounts, be it with syncing emails, contacts or calendar entries.

 - Please note, that currently the syncing of the photos of your Exchange contacts isn’t supported.

-- Remotely wiping Jolla phones using provisioning isn't currently supported.
+- Remotely wiping Sailfish devices using provisioning isn't currently supported.

 Any Exchange servers requiring that devices meet some or all of the above requirements are likely to not allow the syncing of data from Exchange to the device.